The Malahat Skywalk is a fantastic way to experience the majesty of British Columbia’s natural beauty like never before.

 What to See at the Malahat Skywalk

 As you meander through the treetops, you’ll be surrounded by the area’s vibrant ecosystem.
+Be sure to keep your eyes peeled for the towering Douglas firs, western red cedars, and arbutus trees.

-As for wildlife, you might just spot some red squirrels, bald eagles, or even a black-tailed deer.
+As for wildlife, you might spot some red squirrels, bald eagles, or even a black-tailed deer.

 In the distance, you’ll have a bird’s eye view across the inlet to the Salish Sea and the numerous Gulf Islands of BC and Washington State.
-Trust us, the site’s sweeping panorama views are guaranteed to live long in your memories!
+Trust me, the site’s sweeping panorama views are guaranteed to live long in your memories!

 Planning two days in Victoria?
 Check out my Victoria weekend itinerary.